Alternatives & comparisons

 Honorlock Alternatives for the AI Cheating Era (2026)

 Honorlock combines browser lockdown with webcam monitoring.
 It does visible behavior well.
-But Cluely isn't visible — it's an OS-layer overlay that excludes itself from screen-capture APIs.
+But Cluely isn't visible.
+It's an OS-layer overlay that excludes itself from screen-capture APIs.
 Here is what sits below Honorlock's layer.

 What Honorlock Does